f4exb/sdrangel/plugins/channeltx/modais/readme.md

 <h3>25: TX</h3>

 Transmits the message.
+Right click to open a dialog to adjust transmission details allowing parameters different from standard values.

 <h2>API</h2>

 Full details of the API can be found in the Swagger documentation.
+Below are a few examples.

+To transmit the current data just send a "tx" action:

+    curl -X POST "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/actions" -d '{"channelType": "AISMod",  "direction": 1, "AISModActions": { "tx": 1}}'

-Here is a quick example of how to transmit a message from the command line:
+To transmit a message from the command line:

-    curl -X POST "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/actions" -d '{"channelType": "AISMod",  "direction": 1, "AISModActions": { "tx": { "data": "000000000000000000000000000000000" }}}'
+    curl -X POST "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/actions" -d '{"channelType": "AISMod",  "direction": 1, "AISModActions": { "tx": 1, "data": "000000000000000000000000000000000" }}'

-Or to set the FM deviation:
+To set the FM deviation:

     curl -X PATCH "http://127.0.0.1:8091/sdrangel/deviceset/1/channel/0/settings" -d '{"channelType": "AISMod", "direction": 1, "AISModSettings": {"fmDeviation": 4800}}'